Batch size-invariance for policy optimization: Batch size-invariance

 \subsection{Batch size-invariance for stochastic gradient descent}

 Stochastic gradient descent (SGD) is batch size-invariant, up until the batch size approaches some critical batch size.
 This is the batch size at which the gradient has a signal-to-noise ratio of around 1.
 At smaller batch sizes than this, changes to the batch size can be compensated for by a directly proportional adjustment to the learning rate.
-This core observation has been many times before \citep{mandtsgd, goyalimagenet, smithle, chardinbatchsize, mabatchsize, dahlscaling, criticalbatchsize}.
-Here we sketch the explanation for this provided by previous work.
-A more thorough discussion of previous work can be found in Appendix \ref{previousinvariance}.
+This core observation has been made many times before \citep{mandtsgd, goyalimagenet, smithle, chardinbatchsize, mabatchsize, dahlscaling, criticalbatchsize}.
+A discussion of this and other previous work can be found in Section \ref{previousinvariance}.

+\textbf{Sketch explanation.} For the benefit of the reader's intuition, we sketch the explanation for SGD's batch size-invariance.
+For a much more thorough explanation, we refer the reader to \citet{mandtsgd}.

 Consider running SGD on a loss function $L\left(\theta;x\right)$ of a parameter vector $\theta$ and a data point $x$.
 Two steps with batch size $n$ and learning rate $\alpha$ corresponds to the update rule